 Here’s a sample compliance course built in Rise that covers how to avoid common workplace injuries.
 Click on the link below to check it out.

-Now that you’ve seen an example course, let’s walk through some key considerations and the Rise features I used.
+Now that you’ve seen an example course, let’s walk through some key considerations for compliance training and the Rise features I used to address them.

 Use the Continue Block

 As I mentioned earlier, one important consideration for e-learning developers creating compliance training is making sure learners can’t skip any content.
 This can be accomplished easily using the Continue block.

 The Continue block is one of the block types available to you in Rise.
 It prevents a learner from moving on until they’ve seen all of the previous content.

 To insert a Continue block, open up a blocks lesson.
 Click the “+” icon and from the block library select the “Divider” option.
 Here you’ll see the Continue block, which you can insert into your lesson.

 A Continue block can work different ways, depending on which “Completion Type” you choose.
 The options are:

 - None (Always Show Button): The Continue button is always visible.
 Learners can click on it anytime to move to the next block.

 - Complete All Blocks Above: The Continue button is disabled until learners complete all blocks above the Continue block.

 - Complete Block Directly Above: The Continue button is disabled until learners complete the block directly above the Continue block.